-EB with congenital absence of skin was originally described by Bart in 1966 after observing a family with congenital absence of skin on the lower leg, widespread blistering affecting the skin and mucous membranes, and nail dystrophy .
-In 1986, Frieden proposed a classification of aplasia cutis congenita in which conditions were classified into nine groups according to location and presence of other anomalies .
-Bart syndrome was classified as type VI aplasia cutis congenita by its combination of a congenital localised absence of skin, epidermolysis bullosa, and nail dystrophy .
+EB with congenital absence of skin was originally described by Bruce Bart in 1966 after observing a large family of six generations with a symmetrical congenital absence of skin on the lower legs, blistering affecting mainly acral skin and sometimes mucous membranes, and nail dystrophy .
+In 1986, Ilona Frieden proposed a classification of aplasia cutis congenita in which conditions were classified into nine groups according to location of lesions and presence of other anomalies .
+Under the Friedan classification system, Bart syndrome was classified as type VI aplasia cutis congenita by its combination of a congenital localised absence of skin, epidermolysis bullosa, and nail dystrophy .

 In 2014, a working group of experts in EB suggested a new classification of EB based on molecular features .
-They suggested the substitution of eponymous names with descriptive terms and recommended Bart syndrome be known as EB with congenital absence of skin .
+They suggested substituting eponymous names with descriptive terms and recommended Bart syndrome be known as EB with congenital absence of skin .

-EB with congenital absence of skin is rare and the exact incidence is unknown.
+EB with congenital absence of skin is rare and its exact incidence is unknown.
 Aplasia cutis congenita is seen in 1–2 per 10,000 births .

-EB with congenital absence of skin is a familial condition with an autosomal dominant pattern of inheritance.
-Isolated cases have also been recognised .
+EB with congenital absence of skin is a familial condition with an autosomal dominant pattern of inheritance, but isolated cases have also been recognised .

-EB with congenital absence of skin is a clinical triad.
+EB with congenital absence of skin is a clinical triad that consists of:

-The areas of absent skin are usually unilateral and involve the medial and/or dorsal surface of the lower limb.
-They are sharply demarcated, glistening red areas of ulceration that extend upward from the dorsal and medial surface of the foot and shin .
+The areas of absent skin are usually symmetrical and bilateral, typically involving the medial or dorsal surface of the distal lower limbs including the tops of the feet.
+They are sharply demarcated, glistening red areas of ulceration .

 EB with congenital absence of skin may also be associated with other anomalies, such as:

 EB with congenital absence of skin is a clinical diagnosis.
-Histological evaluation of the skin can help to confirm the diagnosis.
+Histological evaluation of the skin confirms the diagnosis and categorises the EB type.

-Biopsy reveals a subepidermal blister with an inflammatory infiltrate in the dermis .
-In some cases, electron microscopy findings of separation of the dermal–epidermal junction and interruption of the basal lamina are similar to that seen in junctional EB .
-Other case studies have shown the split in the skin to be below the lamina densa on electron microscopy .
+Biopsy has revealed a subepidermal blister with an inflammatory infiltrate in the dermis in some cases .
+In Bart's original series of cases, the split in the skin was below the lamina densa on electron microscopy, indicating a dermal dystrophic EB .
+In other cases, electron microscopy findings of separation of the dermal–epidermal junction and interruption of the basal lamina are similar to that seen in junctional EB .
+In several cases, the split has been above the basement membrane indicating the epidermal simplex type .

-The differential diagnoses of EB with congenital absence of skin include:
+The differential diagnoses of EB with congenital absence of skin are included below.

 The management of EB with congenital absence of skin is usually conservative.
-The aim is to accelerate healing of the affected portions of the skin, to prevent infection or other complications, and to reduce the risk of scarring.
+The aim is to accelerate healing of the affected areas of skin, to prevent infection or other complications, and to reduce the risk of scarring.

 Topical antibacterial ointment and wet dressings are the mainstays of treatment .
 Prophylactic systemic antibiotics are not recommended.
 Occasionally surgical intervention with a skin graft or flap repair may be needed for a large defect .